 - CFA Exam Prep Training Providers

-But before we begin, we suggest reviewing our guide on the numerous career paths in corporate finance to make an informed decision on whether to pursue the CFA designation:
+But before we begin our guide, we suggest reviewing our infographic on the numerous career paths in corporate finance to make an informed decision on whether to pursue the CFA designation:

 Today, there are more than 170,000 CFA charterholders worldwide primarily within: